levmerka/14_Public-Domain_Blog/README.md

 ## Description

-A mock blog in development
+A mock blog in development.
+Create account to read and upload text in the form of blog posts.

   <img src="" alt="" />